NOTABLE CERRITOS COLLEGE ALUMNI

 Graciela Flores "Grace" Napolitano

-The U.S. Representative for California's 32nd congressional district and Falcon has served in Congress since 1999.
+The U.S. Representative for California's 32nd congressional district has served in Congress since 1999.
 A member of the Democratic party, she previously served in the California State Assembly and the Norwalk City Council.
 Grace was born and raised in Brownsville, Texas.
 She moved to California with her husband after high school.
 The mother of five attended Cerritos College and then Texas Southmost College before working for the Ford Motor Company for 22 years.
 She is a member of the Congressional Progressive Caucus.

 The famous figure skater is a two-time Four Continents bronze medalist, the 2007 World Junior Champion, the 2006 Junior Grand Prix Final champion, and a three-time U.S. national medalist.
 She was born in Boston, Massachusetts to immigrant parents from Wuhan, China.
-She is bilingual in English and Mandarin.
 The Chinese media refer to her by her Chinese given name, Yuanyuan.
 She moved to California at a young age.
 She is proficient at the piano, was concert master in her middle school's orchestra on violin, and was a ballet dancer before switching to figure skating.
 She began attending Cerritos College in 2017.

 Anthony Rendon, PhD

 The Speaker of the California State Assembly represents the 63rd Assembly District.
-He graduated from high school in 1986 and has admitted that he was a "terrible student."
-Hitting his stride at Cerritos Community College, he later earned a bachelor's degree and master's degree from California State University, Fullerton.
-After receiving a National Endowment for the Humanities fellowship, he earned his Ph.D. in political science from the University of California, Riverside with post-docotral studies completed at Boston University.
+He graduated from high school in 1986 and has admitted he was a "terrible student."
+Hitting his stride at Cerritos College, he later earned a bachelor's degree and master's degree from California State University, Fullerton.
+After receiving a National Endowment for the Humanities fellowship, he earned his Ph.D. in political science from the University of California, Riverside with post-doctoral studies completed at Boston University.
 He has also served as executive director of Plaza de la Raza Child Development Services and interim executive director of the California League of Conservation Voters.

 Rodrigo Richard "Rod" Barajas